top of page

 Mindfulness

-Participated in 10 week-long or longer mindfulness retreats, including a month-long silent retreat at Spiritrock Meditation Center in 2008
+Long-term personal mindfulness practice including 10 week-long or longer mindfulness retreats and a month-long silent retreat at Spiritrock Meditation Center – 2002-present

 Facilitated client groups in DBT and Mindfulness Based Cognitive Therapy for Depression (MBCTD) and Relaxation & Mindfulness groups for clinic staff at UCSF - 2006-2012